 I was born and raised in London and am a first-generation Jamaican migrant.
 I am grateful for the places my journey in academia has taken me so far.

-My PhD research was published in Nature in September 2021, and contributed to the Human Cell Atlas (HCA) Initiative, which aims to create the world’s first comprehensive atlas of cells in the human body.
-For my doctorate, I was awarded the Newcastle University Faculty Medical Sciences Doctoral Thesis Prize (2022), and Honourable Mentions for the International Birnstiel Award for Doctoral Research in Molecular Life Sciences (2021) and Doctoral Researcher’s Award in Natural and Life Sciences (2022).
+My PhD research ‘Using single-cell multiomics to characterise haematopoiesis in human fetal bone marrow’ was published in Nature in September 2021, and was awarded the Newcastle University Faculty Medical Sciences Doctoral Thesis Prize (2022), and Honourable Mentions for the International Birnstiel Award for Doctoral Research in Molecular Life Sciences (2021) and Doctoral Researcher’s Award in Natural and Life Sciences (2022).

 I care deeply about equity in access to higher education, and have been involved in community building and voluntary scientific outreach work since the beginning of my academic journey.
 I have almost 10 years experience in the charity sector.